The Complicated Reason There's No Lyme Vaccine + 2 Promising Treatments In The Works

 Without all clinical trial data, it's impossible to answer this question, but Klempner believes Lyme PrEP may come with less risk of side effects.
 That's because it uses a single antibody to provide protection, unlike a vaccine that prompts the body to make many antibodies—not all of which provide protection, and some of which may cause side effects.
 Klempner's team used data from LYMErix studies to help them home in on the one highly effective antibody used in Lyme PrEP.

 "Lyme PrEP may also be more helpful for immediate exposure, or for high-risk groups that either don't tolerate vaccines due to allergies or who don't respond to vaccines well," says Parikh.
-"Some people with weakened immune systems can't respond to vaccines, so we rely on passive immunity for them more often."
+"Some people with weakened immune systems can't respond to vaccines, so we rely on passive immunity4 for them more often."

 But while Lyme PrEP could potentially work faster, its ready-to-use immunity won't last as long as immunity from a vaccine.
-It would most likely provide seasonal protection, with a single shot each year at the beginning of tick season.
+It would most likely provide seasonal protection5, with a single shot each year at the beginning of tick season.
 Vaccines, on the other hand, typically last longer "because now your immune system has its own memory and tools to fight the infection and will remember it if it comes back," explains Parikh.

 What some doctors are saying.